Hayreddin Tokadi

 Hayreddin Tokadi or Tokadi Hayreddin (b.
 Konuralp – d.
-1525/1530, Bolu), an Ottoman Islamic scholar (alim) and saint (wali) from Bolu of the widespread Khalwati sufi order (tariqa).
+1525/1530, Bolu), an Ottoman Islamic scholar (alim) and saint (wali) of the widespread Khalwati sufi order (tariqa) buried in Bolu.

 Hayreddin Efendi was brought up next to Cemâl-i Halveti (Cemaleddin), known as Çelebi Khalifa, the leader of the Cemâliyye branch, one of the four main branches of the Khalwati tariqa.
 He joined him while he was in Tokat, continued his studies in Amasya, and went to Istanbul on the orders of his mentor (murshid).
 Sultan Bayezid II met Hayreddin-i Tokadi when he was governor of Amasya, and after he became sultan he met with him at the Sümbül Efendi (a successor of Çelebi Khalifa Cemaleddin) dergah in Istanbul where he entered seclusion.
 Hayreddin-i Tokadi continued his guidance (irshad) activities in Bolu and Düzce Pazar and was the mentor of Shaban Wali, the founder of Halvetiyye-Şâbâniyye order.
 In addition to him, he trained caliphs such as Muslihuddin-i Konrapavi and Mahmud-i Kürevi.